 The total experience strategy is an emerging technology trend that merges multiple disciplines focusing on various business stakeholders’ experiences.
-Total experience considers customers and employees across all channels through which they interact.
-The total experience has roots in what Joseph Pine and James Gilmore first define as the “experience economy."
-They coin this term in a seminal book on the subject of an advanced future economy that derives value from the conversion of a commodity into an experience (Pine and Gilmore 1999).
+Total-experience considers customers and employees across all channels through which they interact.
+The total experience has roots in what Joseph Pine and James Gilmore first define as the “experience economy.”
+They coin this term in a seminal book on the subject of an advanced future economy that derives value from converting a commodity into an experience (Pine and Gilmore 1999).
 Twenty-one years later, Gartner has identified “total experience” as a top strategic technology trend for 2021 (Burke 2020).

 The total experience strategy pulls together siloed experience disciplines that are currently responsible for the creation and optimization of human experience across an organization: